Vic Park Tunnel, New Zealand

 The northbound tunnel has also been specifically located and designed so as not to prevent development of a southbound tunnel.

 The tunnel preserves key heritage icons, including the Birdcage Hotel, provides better pedestrian access and manages noise effects by tunnelling and noise walls.
-Birdcage Hotel will be temporarily moved 40m away, as it is standing in the way of the proposed tunnel.
-The hotel will be restored after completion of the project.
+Birdcage Hotel was temporarily moved 40m away, as it was standing in the way of the proposed tunnel.
+The hotel was restored after completion of the project.

-Victoria Park's open space will be closed during construction and reopened after completion of the project.
+Victoria Park’s open space was closed during construction and reopened after completion of the project.

 St Mary's Bay